heptarch/heptarch.github.io/drafts/dogs.md

 ## Poisson processes

-For the process of observing dogs, we assume that every interval of a the same length is just as likely to yield an observation, with a mean of $\lambda$ dogs per unit time.
+For the process of observing dogs, we assume that every interval of the same length is just as likely to yield an observation, with a mean of $\lambda$ dogs per unit time.
 If $T$ is the total length of the day and $t$ the elapsed time, the average number of dogs to be observed is $n = \lambda (T - t)$.
 Obviously, we are ignoring temporal factors (e.g. owners like to walk dogs at certain times of day) and geographic factors (e.g. dog parks are more likely to contain dogs)!
 Taking just the temporal factors into account is easily accomplished; we just make $\lambda(t)$ time-dependent.
 The resulting stochastic process is called a *Poisson point process*, and if the form of $\lambda(t)$ is known ("seasonality" over course of day) the remaining number can be computed as

 $$
 n = \int_{T-t}^T \lambda(t') \, \mathrm{d}t'.